 Stickers directing users to this page should be installed on phones in accordance with CRTC requirements.
 Additional stickers can be obtained through Support.
 For information on applying 911 stickers please click here.

 More information is available in your copy of the 911 Agreement.
-Please refer to your copy and contact Support with any questions.
+Please refer to your copy and contact Support using the form below with any questions.